 - We will sail again through the Beagle Channel and arrive in Ushuaia, optional Puerto Williams.

 The story of the pilot Pardo, a Chilean sailor who guided Ernest Shackleton to rescue his crew, will be told in detail.

 This will be our little tribute.

 It will be defined on the date, it depends a lot on the weather.

-- This expedition is cataloged within the medium level, that means that it is suitable for almost all audiences, but it is necessary: to have good health, to have good physical condition, to have some experience in adventure trips, trekking, navigation or any activity that carries with it some capacity of resistance and willpower.
+- This expedition is cataloged within level 1, that means that it is suitable for almost all audiences, but it is necessary: to have good health, to have good physical condition, to have some experience in adventure trips, trekking, navigation or any activity that carries with it some capacity of resistance and willpower.